Flexible metadata harvesting for ecology using large language models: Methods

 \paragraph{Evaluation metrics} We distinguish between metadata fields that require a fuzzy match (\textit{Description} and \textit{Keywords}) and fields that require an exact semantic match (all other fields).
 Exact match fields enable us to use deterministic string-matching metrics, while fuzzy matches require LLM-based metrics.
-We use ROUGE-L F1 score, which compares string-to-string similarity, to test exact matches \citep{lin2004rouge}, and Faithfulness and Response Relevancy to test fuzzy matches, all using \texttt{Ragas} \citep{es2024ragas}.
+We use ROUGE-L F1 score, which compares string-to-string similarity, to test exact matches \citep{lin2004rouge}, and Faithfulness and Response Relevancy to test fuzzy matches.
 Faithfulness and Response Relevancy were originally designed for evaluating retrieval augmented generation (RAG) systems, which is conceptually similar to retrieving metadata from dataset landing pages.
-We assessed Faithfulness (fraction of claims in the metadata field that are supported by the dataset landing page) and Response Relevancy (similarity between generated questions that would yield the metadata as answer and the question ``What is the <FIELD> of this dataset?", where <FIELD> is `description' or `keywords') using GPT-3.5 Turbo (\url{https://platform.openai.com/docs/models/gpt-3.5-turbo}) \citep{es2024ragas}.
+We assessed Faithfulness (fraction of claims in the metadata field that are supported by the dataset landing page) and Response Relevancy (similarity between generated questions that would yield the metadata as answer and the question ``What is the <FIELD> of this dataset?", where <FIELD> is `description' or `keywords') using Python package \texttt{Ragas} and the OpenAI GPT-3.5 Turbo LLM.

 \paragraph{Statistics} All scores are indexed between 0 (no match) and 1 (perfect match).
 Unless denoted otherwise, scores are presented with error bars as mean $\pm$ standard error of the mean (SEM).
 We only evaluate post-processed results unless specifically mentioned otherwise.
 We use the likelihood-ratio test to test the effect of one variable while controlling for another.
 Specifically, we fit a mixed effects model using a fixed effect (variable) while controlling for a random effect (variable) and acquire the maximum log likelihood.
 We then obtain the maximum log likelihood of a second model using the random effect variable only, and test their log likelihood difference using the $\chi^2$-distribution to quantify the effect of the fixed effect variable \citep{mackenzie2018chapter3}.